AStcherbinine/omegapy/docs/doc_omega_data.md

         The elevation of the pixel footprint center point (km). loct : 2D array of floats
-        The array of the local time for each pixel of the observation. emer : 2D array
+        The array of the local time for each pixel of the observation. my : int
+        The Martian Year number at the time of the observation. emer : 2D array
         The angle of emergent line (from the surface) (deg). inci : 2D array